ubergarm/vLLM-inference-AQLM/README.md

 vLLM-inference-AQML
 ===
-Use vLLM and FlashAttention-2 backend for AQML quantized Local LLM model inferencing.
+Use vLLM and FlashAttention for AQML quantized Local LLM model inferencing.

 ## Issues
 Seems to require Python <3.11, so bleeding edge 3.12+ can use the